wintercg/proposal-common-minimum-api/asynclocalstorage.md

 Any async resource that is created needs only to grab the current `frame` and run code within its scope to access the correct `storage context`.

-Note that key to this model is that the `storage context` is *immutable* once created.
+Note that the key to this model is that the `storage context` is *immutable* once created.
 Mutations to the context using `asyncLocalStorage.run()` use copy-on-write semantics, causing a new `frame` to be created and entered.
 This is a key performance optimization over the current model